cdcarson/frieda/README.md

 Other key features:

 - No bespoke data definition language.
 There's just a plain typescript file containing model types.
 Initially this file is populated using a set of reasonable conventions mapping MySQL column types to javascript field types.
 Need to change how a field is typed and cast?
 Just edit its javascript type.
 - No other unnecessary features.
 Frieda is not an ORM or a query builder.
 Models have no notion of their relations.
 Beyond simple `SELECT` and CrUD, Frieda does not write SQL for you.
 It does not create migrations.
 It does not let you switch to MongoDb.
-Net, Frieda assumes...
+Frieda assumes...
   - You're cool with writing a certain amount of SQL by hand.
   - You're happy with PlanetScale's built-in schema workflow.